molgenis/NGS_DNA/docs/ngs-samplesheets.md

 can be blank:

-- internalSampleID
 - barcode (when there is a barcode used fill in barcode, **NOTE: should be filled in case of external samples, see below** )
 - lane (in case of different lanes fill in lane number)
 - barcodeType (can fill the barcode type e.g. AGI,rPI etc)
-- contact (who is the person to contact)
 - Gender (Male,Female or Unknown)

 ## External samples